the-au-forml-lab/plgroup/docs/awards.md

 The awards gala, then consists of arguing if the nominated papers should receive awards, and coming up with funny award names for the winners.

+**Awards:**
+_Cthulhu's Diary_ - This award is for the paper that presents the reader with machinations uncomprehensible in the human mind, that of which is likens to Lovecraftian horrors of a different age.
+Winner: _A Graded Modal Dependent Type Theory with a Universe and Erasure, Formalized_

+_The Librarian_ - This award is for the paper that, like a librarian, shows unmatched dedication to their bookkeeping and organization of resources.
+Specifically, this is for the paper with the most comprehensive, well-formatted, and organized paper of the semester.
+Winner: _Polymorphic Type Inference for Dynamic Languages_

+_Exchange French_ - Like a game of chess, the awarded paper's authors displays a profound sense of skill in how it opens the paper, giving a grand introduction to the concepts that lie beyond it.
+Winner: _Polymorphic Type Inference for Dynamic Languages_

+_The NASA Award_ - This award is for the paper that goes above and beyond the realm of progress in it's own, niche field.
+Like the astronauts that traveled to the moon, this paper singlehandedly propels the research in it's field forward.
+Winner: _A Pretty Expressive Printer_

+_Distinguished Spirit Award_ - This award is for the member who showed a profound sense of commitment to the papers we read and the meetings we held, showing exceptional spirit and vigor when discussing each paper.
+Winner: Peter Hanukaev